kevinhng86/faiNumber/README.md

 faiNumber also offers features for checking if strings is a valid integer of a variety of numbering system.

-One of faiNumber unique feature is that faiNumber can compare numerical strings of numbering system from 2 to 36 without length constraint.
+One of faiNumber's unique features is that faiNumber can compare numerical strings of numbering system from 2 to 36 without length constraint.

-Although flexibility was never part of the design when faiNumber was first released for Java.
+Flexibility was never a part of the design when faiNumber was first released for Java.
 Nonetheless, since the first release for Fortran, flexibility is now part of the design for faiNumber.

 ### Language Released For